All Episodes

 Glad you called.

-By the way, your state is number 48th in terms of the basically one of the worst places in the country to live.
+By the way, your state is number 48th in terms of basically one of the worst places in the country to live.

-You did I don't know if you saw the whole list that came out this week.
+You did, I don't know if you saw the whole list that came out this week.

 I'm stunned.

-I saw it yesterday.
+saw it yesterday.

 By the way, New York, they totally botched New York.

-They put New York in like the top ten, and I'm like, hell no.
+They put New York in like the top 10.

-So if New York's in the top ten, we we're very close.
+So New York's in the top 10.

-Well, there's a reason people are leaving New York and New Joycey, and one of the biggest reasons is you know, massive government overreach, ridiculously high taxation, misappropriation of funds, highest property taxes.
+And one of the biggest reasons is, you know, massive government overreach, ridiculously high taxation, misappropriation of funds, highest property taxes.

-I mean, it's just as awful.
+I mean, it just is awful.

 Yeah, you're preaching to the choir there, sir.